My name is Alex, and I grew up on a small family farm with cows, pigs, chickens, and sheep.

 For example, it is possible to effectively exclude snails and slugs from the beds through a slug fence or to use copper against slugs.

-It is also possible to slowly restore the equilibrium between snails, slugs, and their natural predators, as it normally occurs everywhere in nature.
+It is also possible to slowly restore the equilibrium between snails, slugs, and their natural predators, as it usually occurs everywhere in nature.

 Both approaches can be combined to reestablish the natural harmony of the garden in a nonviolent and peaceful way.

-The true causes of the plague were not resolved but even more intensified.
+The real causes of the plague were not resolved but even more intensified.

 The Spanish slug is a Central European as recent genetic research has shown.